Rigidity for Quasi-M\"obius Actions on Fractal Metric Spaces: Entropy Rigidity in Coarse Geometry

 for all $\xi,\eta \in \bdry X$.
 We say that $d$ is \textit{visual} if it is visual with respect to some $\e>0$. \end{definition} The dependence on $p$ is not important here; if $d$ is visual with respect to $p$, then it will be visual with respect to any other base-point, with the same parameter $\e$.
 Observe that if $\bdry X$ admits a visual metric of parameter $\e$, then it admits metrics of all parameters smaller than $\e$.
 Thus, if we set

 then each $\e \in (0,\e_0)$ has an associated visual metric.
 We call this interval the \textit{visual interval}.
-One should keep in mind the heuristic that the more negatively-curved $X$ is, the larger $\e_0$ will be.
+One should keep in mind the heuristic that the more negatively curved $X$ is, the larger $\e_0$ will be.

 The relationship between curvature in $X$ and the length of this visual interval is more explicit in terms of asymptotic upper curvature bounds.
 Actually, we first need an additional assumption on $X$ to guarantee that its boundary accurately reflects its geometry at large scales.